danielshaya/reactivejournal/README.md

 all the other connections have been setup.
 This is demonstrated in the example program [HelloWorldApp_JounalAsObserver](link)

+### Play the stream in actual time or fast

+The RxPlayer can `play` in two modes:
+* `ACTUAL_TIME` This plays back the stream preserving the time gaps between the events.
+This is important for back testing and reproducing exact conditions in unit tests.
+* `FAST` This plays the events as soon as they are recieved.
+Use this when you are using RxJournal for remote connections or when using RxJounal to deal with back pressure.

 ## Examples

-There are few example applications in the code that are worth considering.
+There are few example applications in the code that work through the typical use cases and are worth considering in more detail.

 ### HelloWorldApp_JournalPlayThrough

-This demonstrates how to set up a simple 'play through' example.
+This program demonstrates how to set up a simple 'play through' example.

 We have an input `Flowable` with a stream of `Byte`s.
 These are recorded in the journal by `RxRecorder`.